Cosmos (B.I album)

-Cosmos is the first half of the second studio album by South Korean rapper, singer-songwriter, and record producer B.I.
+Cosmos is the first half of the second studio album, To Die For, by South Korean rapper, singer, songwriter, record producer and dancer B.I.
 The half album was released on November 11, 2021, by IOK M, and distributed by Dreamus.
 It contains 7 songs including the lead single of the same name, "Cosmos", all written and co-composed by B.I.
 According to B.I, Cosmos is about resistance and love, the feeling that one can only feel at young age.
 It shows different aspects of youth in the MV and music.
 Cosmos was preceded by B.I's debut studio album Waterfall, released in June 2021.

 Background

-On October 18, 2021, B.I announced that his new album will be released on November 11th, exclusively to his fans via his official fan cafe.
+On October 18, 2021, B.I announced that his new album will be released on November 11, exclusively to his fans via his official fan cafe.
 On October 22, 2021, at midnight KST, 131 Label announced the release of B.I's half album Cosmos with a teaser titled "What Is Your COSMOS?".
 According to the video’s YouTube description, Cosmos explores “the love that makes me dream about eternity and to give everything without anything in return”.
 The 7-track half album is all written and composed by B.I, with collaborations from other producers on compositions and arrangements.
 The album features K-R&B singer Colde (on "Nerd").
-A idyllic music video for the title track "Cosmos" was also released alongside the album.
+An idyllic music video for the title track "Cosmos" was also released alongside the album.

 B.I stated in an interview that, "Cosmos is an album like a question about unfading love that makes me dream of eternity and keeps me alive".